-Blueprint SDK overview
+Blueprint overview

 Summary: In the previous steps, we installed and configured all the tools required for TON smart contract development and created our first project template.